ckeditor/ckeditor5/docs/features/image-upload.md

 {@link features/base64-upload-adapter **Learn how to use Base64–encoded images in CKEditor 5**}.

 <info-box>
-	Please remember, that while `Base64` upload is a very easy solution, it is also somewhat inefficient.
-The image file itself is kept whole in the database, generating a much heavier data load and higher transfer.
-Try out also other ways to upload images into CKEditor 5.
+	Please remember that while `Base64` upload is a very easy solution, it is also highly inefficient.
+The image file itself is kept as data in the database, generating a much heavier data load and higher transfer.
+We recommend using alternative ways to upload images into CKEditor 5.
 </info-box>

 ## Implementing your own upload adapter